 Getting a tortoise with irregular scutes might, in some cases, lead to them being sold at a lower price.
 Since it’s considered an imperfection by so many, breeders might sell the reptile for a much lower price; perhaps $10-$20 cheaper than a ‘perfect’ specimen.
 So whilst it’s not a huge saving, if you’re looking for a tortoise and want to buy one for a lower price, you can get one with split scutes as long as you don’t mind the imperfection.

 Irregular scutes are not harmful to the tortoise in any way.
 It’s nothing but a cosmetic issue, which will not affect the pet’s health.
-Indeed a tortoise with an irregular scute pattern can in fact be very beautiful, and it’s a great way to have a unique pet.
+Indeed a tortoise with an irregular scute pattern can in fact be very beautiful, and if you ask me it’s a great way to have a unique pet.